COLI: A Hierarchical Efficient Compressor for Large Images: Experiments

-Table~\ref{tab:compression-results} indicates that the NeRV model shows greater compression potential and better fidelity on large images than BACON.
-Without compression, NeRV achieves a bpp of 0.66 with a PSNR of 39.20~dB and SSIM of 0.9416, preserving almost all details.
-In contrast, BACON reaches only 7.53~bpp with noticeably lower reconstruction quality.
-Also, NeRV remains more robust than BACON when applying pruning or quantization without fine-tuning.
-For example, direct 8-bit quantization reduces NeRV’s PSNR only slightly from 39.20~dB to 39.04~dB while reducing the bpp to 0.36, whereas BACON’s PSNR drops sharply from 28.04~dB to 12.48~dB under the same setting.
-This demonstrates that larger-capacity models can retain more redundant parameters that can be compressed with minimal impact on performance, whereas compact models are more vulnerable to quality loss.
+Table~\ref{tab:compression-results} indicates that NeRV shows stronger compression potential and higher reconstruction fidelity on the selected DIV2K images than SIREN.
+Without compression, NeRV achieves 3.99~bpp with 36.79~dB PSNR and 0.9234 SSIM, while SIREN requires 5.85~bpp and yields a lower PSNR of 32.07~dB.
+NeRV also remains more robust under post-training compression.
+For instance, PTQ reduces NeRV’s PSNR only marginally from 36.79~dB to 36.55~dB with the bpp decreasing to 2.29, whereas SIREN under FP16 quantization drops from 32.07~dB to 31.57~dB with a bpp of 3.32.
+These results suggest that NeRV retains more compressible redundancy in its parameters, while coordinate-wise INRs are more vulnerable to quality loss when their parameters are aggressively compressed.